JadeCong/JadeCong.github.io/contents/documentations/example-doc.md

 ---
 layout: post
-title: Example Pub
+title: Example Doc
 description: >
-  This is an example that how to make a post-type pub post.
+  This is an example that how to create a doc post.
 hide_description:
 image:
   path: